North-Li/MVMFI/README.md

 ## Dataset

 This dataset has 810 dynamic videos captured from 5 dynamic scenens ("Meetingroom"scene, "Livingroom"scene, "Bathroom"scene, "Street"scene and "Industrialparts"scene), including 405 multi-focus videos and 405 all-in-focus videos.
-Each video is a 3-frame specific focus video and a 3-frame all-in-focus video with 1920x1080 resolution.
+Each video is a 3-frame specific focus video or a 3-frame all-in-focus video with 1920x1080 resolution.
 At present, for each scene, we provide 81 multi-focus images at the first frame with 240x135 resolution for download.
 The complete dataset will be released upon publication.

 ## Code